Religion in Argentina: Paganism

 According to a New York Times article there is a witch's group with over 25,000 followers and possibly millions of practitioners of Argentine cábala (not to be confused with Kabballah from which the term descends), a practice blending astrology, superstition, soccer, and paraphernalia associated with neopaganism..
-There is also at least one organization active that insists Wicca is not a “secta” Spanish for cult since it is performed in solitary in its individual form.
+There is also at least one organization active that insists Wicca is not a “secta” (Spanish for cult) since it is performed in solitary in its individual form.

 Legal status

 The Constitution states that the federal government sustains the Apostolic Roman Catholic religion, but guarantees freedom of religion.
 In a 2023 study assessing nations' levels of religious regulation and persecution with scores ranging from 0-10 where 0 represented low levels of regulation or persecution, Argentina received a score of 1.5 on Government Regulation of Religion, 4.7 on Social Regulation of Religion and 8.1 on Government Favoritism of Religion.
 In the same year, the country was scored 4 out of 4 for religious freedom by Freedom House, a US government funded think tank.

-The law that regulates the acknowledgement of religions by the state dates from 1978, and makes it prohibitively bureaucratic for minority cults to attain official recognition, since it was passed by the dictatorial government of the time basically to search those cults for politically subversive elements.
+The law that regulates the acknowledgement of religions by the state dates from 1978, and makes it prohibitively bureaucratic for minority religions to attain official recognition, since it was passed by the dictatorial government of the time in order to search those cults for politically subversive elements.